luau-lang/site/src/content/docs/reference/api.md

 Similar to `lua_call`, but intended to perform the call from inside a yieldable C function.

-If callee yields, function returns a thread yield marker that has to be passed back to the VM.
+If the callee yields, returns a thread yield marker that has to be passed back to the VM.

 The function is best used as a split between C function start and the first potentially yielding call: